apache/fury-site/docs/start/java.md

   limitations under the License.
 ---

-Fory Java artifacts are published to Maven Central.
-Fory core supports Java 8 and later; Java Records require Java 17 or later, and Row Format requires Java 11 or later.
+Fory Java provides binary Object Serialization, Fory JSON, Row Format, generated models, and Fory gRPC.
+Artifacts are published to Maven Central.
+Fory core and Fory JSON support Java 8 and later, Java Records require Java 17 or later, and Row Format requires Java 11 or later.
 Keep every Fory artifact in one application on the same version.

 ## Verify the Toolchain